paulharter/ElectricSync/ephemeral.md

         }
         return changed
     }

-    // Comparable
-    static func <(lhs: Project, rhs: Project) -> Bool {
-            return lhs.name < rhs.name
 }
-}

 ```

 Next create a `EphemeralShapeManager` in your App giving it the url of your Electric.

-And from the `EphemeralShapeManager` create an `EphemeralShapePublisher` for the table you want (optionally with a where clause) and pass it into a View to use.
+And from the `EphemeralShapeManager` create an `EphemeralShapePublisher` for the table you want (optionally with a where clause and sort function) and pass it into a View to use.

 You can pass it the `EphemeralShapeManager` down to other views as an `environmentObject` so they can create other `EphemeralShapePublisher` as needed